 In one, Ashley is afraid that she won't make any friends at her new school.
 Phil says that she has a great personality.
 Her response?
 "Great!
 Now I'm ugly."

 In another episode, the characters are arguing over who is Phillip Banks' favorite child and will inherit his fortune.
 At the end, Phillip tells each one that he loves them equally and the reason why.
 When he gets to Hilary, he can't think of anything better than "Nice earrings!".

-Quite possibly used in Talent shows (e.g. The X Factor, American Idol) Use this as a way to appear positive, but in fact put down the contestant's possible vote.
+Quite possibly talent shows (e.g. The X Factor, American Idol) use this as a way to appear positive, but in fact put down the contestant's possible vote.

 In Newsradio, a whole episode is devoted to the news staff getting angry over a review describing their station as "adequate."
 When Jimmy James hears about it, he admits that the reviewer is on his payroll and he wrote the review himself, believing that "adequate" is a good compliment.

 In The Nanny episode "Deep Throat", C.C. wants Maxwell to be her date at a sorority reunion: